Okay to start this off - I'm not even going to pretend like this is simple. I mean it is JIRA, right?

 4. Paste ClickUp into the Consumer Name field

-5. Scroll down, and paste your key (from ClickUp) into the Public Key field
+5. Scroll down, and paste your key into the Public Key field (see instructions below for how to retrieve the key from ClickUp).

 Structuring your ClickUp import (EASY PART)